 - Clear Records - This option deletes all records from the list.
 If the record (using the email address as the identifier) exists in multiple lists, it will be deleted from only the list you have selected.
 If you use this option against a segment, it will delete the records from both the segment and the master list.

-If your Act-On service is integrated with a CRM system, you will see a fourth button which will allow you to import lists from your CRM.
+If your Act-On service is integrated with a CRM system, you will see a fourth button that will allow you to import lists from your CRM.

 - Click the Import button to see the lists you can import.